 What Should an Employee Do if They Suspect They Are the Victim of Workplace Retaliation?

 If an employee believes they are the victim of workplace retaliation, they can choose to address this through their HR department.
 If this is not possible or they do not feel comfortable doing so, an experienced employment attorney can help establish and prove retaliation.
 Making notes of incidents and gathering any relevant evidence such as abusive emails as well as obtaining a copy of your job contract can help an attorney fight your case.

-If you have any questions or would like to inquire how an attorney can help protect your rights against employer retaliation give the professional, compassionate lawyers at DeWitt Law a call at 614.398.2886, and arrange a free, confidential consultation today.
+If you have any questions or would like to inquire how an attorney can help protect your rights against employer retaliation give the professional, compassionate lawyers at DeWitt Law a call, and arrange a free, confidential consultation today.